EKarton/Automated-Binder-Scanning/README.md

 ### Description

 Scan your class binders double-sided quickly without a double-sided scanner!
-It aims to scan your class binder without scanning each page manually and without re-ordering pages.
+It scan your class binder without scanning each page manually and without re-ordering pages.

 It generates a PDF of your class binder.